Roger R. Martella Jr.

 - Washington Business Journal: Named one of D.C’s top four environmental lawyers.

-- Editor of upcoming American Bar Association book surveying global environmental law issues in more than 25 countries.
+- Co-editor of American Bar Association’s 2014 book “International Environmental Law: The Practitioner’s Guide to the Laws of the Planet.”
 Selected by the Federal Bar Association to author handbook for Article III judges on international environmental law.

 - Attorney General’s John Marshall Award for Preparation of Legislation (2003).